Conor P. Delaney: Career

-Delaney joined the Cleveland Clinic in 1999 on a one-year surgical fellowship to train with Victor Fazio.
-He was appointed an attending staff member in 2000, where he was a member of the departments of Colorectal Surgery and Minimally Invasive Surgery until 2005 when he was recruited to serve as chief of the Division of Colorectal Surgery and vice-chairman of the Department of Surgery at University Hospitals Case Medical Center and Case Western Reserve University, where he was Professor of Surgery for 10 years.
-In 2014, he was appointed as interim chair of the Department of Surgery at University Hospitals Case Medical Center and interim surgeon-in-chief of the University Hospitals Health System, while maintaining his role as chief of the division of colorectal surgery and surgical director of the UH Digestive Health Institute.
+Delaney joined the Cleveland Clinic in 1999 on a fellowship to train with Dr. Victor Fazio.
+He was appointed an attending staff member in 2000, where he was a member of the departments of Colorectal Surgery and Minimally Invasive Surgery until 2005 when he was recruited to serve as chief of the Division of Colorectal Surgery and vice-chairman of the Department of Surgery at University Hospitals Case Medical Center and Case Western Reserve University, where he was Professor of Surgery for 10 years and surgical director of the UH Digestive Health Institute.
+In 2014, he was appointed as interim chair of the Department of Surgery at University Hospitals Case Medical Center and interim surgeon-in-chief of the University Hospitals Health System.

-In 2015, Delaney was recruited to be the Chairman of the Digestive Disease and Surgery Institute at the Cleveland Clinic and has held the Victor W. Fazio MD Endowed Chair in Colorectal Surgery since 2016.
-As the Chairman of the Clinic's Digestive Disease and Surgery Institute, Delaney supervised acute care/trauma surgery, bariatric surgery, breast surgery, colorectal surgery, gastroenterology, general surgery, hepatology, hepato-pancreato-biliary surgery, nutrition, pediatric surgery, and transplant surgery.
+In 2015, Delaney was asked to be the Chairman of the Digestive Disease and Surgery Institute at the Cleveland Clinic and held the Victor W. Fazio MD Endowed Chair in Colorectal Surgery.
+As Chairman of the Clinic's Digestive Disease and Surgery Institute, Delaney supervised acute care/trauma surgery, bariatric surgery, breast surgery, colorectal surgery, gastroenterology, general surgery, hepatology, hepato-pancreato-biliary surgery, nutrition, pediatric surgery, and transplant surgery.
 In 2019, the Digestive Disease and Surgery Institute was ranked #2 nationally by U.S. News & World Report for gastroenterology and GI surgery.

-Delaney was listed as a possible successor to Dr. Toby Cosgrove as the CEO of the Cleveland Clinic while the Chairman of the Digestive Disease and Surgery Institute in 2017.
+Delaney was listed as a possible successor to Dr. Toby Cosgrove as the CEO of the Cleveland Clinic in 2017.
 In 2020, Delaney was appointed as CEO and President of Cleveland Clinic Florida region.
 The region includes five hospital, a state-of-the-art research center, and numerous outpatient centers located in five counties across Southeast Florida.

 Research

-Delaney has published more than 350 manuscripts, 15 books, and many book chapters in scientific journals related to surgical education, colon and rectal cancer surgery, minimally invasive laparoscopic colorectal surgery, re-operative abdominal surgery, peri-operative care for intestinal surgery, and inflammatory bowel disease and diverticulitis.
-As of October 2020, Delaney has been cited 19,530 times and has a h-index of 77.
-He has been on the editorial board for 14 journals, including Diseases of the Colon & Rectum, World Journal of Surgery, The American Journal of Surgery, Techniques in Coloproctology, and Polish Journal of Surgery, and has acted as an invited reviewer for every major surgical journal.
-Delaney has delivered over 300 invited lectures internationally.
+Delaney has published more than 400 manuscripts in scientific journals, 15 books, and many book chapters related to surgical education, colon and rectal cancer surgery, minimally invasive laparoscopic colorectal surgery, re-operative abdominal surgery, peri-operative care for intestinal surgery, and inflammatory bowel disease and diverticulitis.
+As of October 2025, Delaney has been cited 28,811 times and has a h-index of 96.
+He has been on the editorial board of many journals, including Diseases of the Colon & Rectum, World Journal of Surgery, The American Journal of Surgery, Techniques in Coloproctology, and Polish Journal of Surgery, and has acted as an invited reviewer for every major surgical journal.
+Delaney has delivered over 350 invited lectures internationally.